 Stuart Turner Flomate Mains Boost Extra 200

 Stuart Turner’s Flomate range is one of the finest pump collections on the market.
 Designed to be connected directly to the incoming mains, Flomate Mains Boost Extra is fully compliant with UK water regulations.
-The 3 bar of pressure will give a deserved boost to your water supply while the tech also comes with an integrated break tank which removes the need for inserting a separate cold water break tank.
+The 3 bar of pressure will give a deserved boost to your water supply, while the tech also comes with an integrated break tank which removes the need for inserting a separate cold water break tank.

-If you are still unsure then scan the following list of issues to see if you can identify your problem.
-Please note that all of the below problems will require the attention of a qualified professional.
+If you are still unsure, then scan the following list of topics to see if you can identify your problem.
+Please note that all of the issues detailed below will require the attention of a qualified professional.

 Over the course of a year, a dripping tap can cause you to flush hundreds of gallons of water down the drain, along with a sizeable amount of money.

 It may seem like a simple, easy task to replace a washer or two, to create a water-tight seal, but due to the technical requirements of each tap, the job is best left to a trained professional.

 In the worst case, they may need to replace all of your water piping.
-Again, due to technical aspects of ensuring your pipes are safely removed and re-fitted, the job is best left to a trained professional.
+Again, due to technical aspects of ensuring your pipes are safely removed and refitted, the job is best left to a trained professional.